 - Zeiss Total Internal Reflectance Fluorescence (TIRF) Microscope System

-- Phoenix Labs Micron II Rodent Fundus Imaging System
+- Phoenix Labs Micron III Rodent Fundus Imaging System

 - Sample preparation for high resolution fluorescence imaging